flutter/website/src/docs/development/ui/widgets-intro.md

   void _handleCartChanged(Product product, bool inCart) {
     setState(() {
-      // When a user changes what's in the cart, we need to change _shoppingCart
+      // When a user changes what's in the cart, you need to change
-      // inside a setState call to trigger a rebuild.
-The framework then calls
+      //_shoppingCart inside a setState call to trigger a rebuild.
+      // The framework then calls // build, below,
-      // build, below, which updates the visual appearance of the app.
+      // which updates the visual appearance of the app.

       if (inCart)
         _shoppingCart.add(product);